soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

    ```

    Since creating new types in Haskell is cheap, this is a very viable solution.
-   With more complex type-level features we can even create a more general type that can be used in both place,
-   both as a `Structure` and as a `Context`, don't worry about it for now, really. (but if one day you really need to do this, search for "Higher-Kinded Data" (or HKD pattern)).

-   In this case I'm going with the approach of not worrying about it too much, because it's a very local code that can easily be fixed later if and when we see it is an issue.
+   In this case I'm going with the approach of not worrying about it too much,
+   because it's a very local piece of code that can easily be fixed later if we'll see that its an issue.

-5. Anyway, if you've used `-Wall` like I've suggested, you'd get a warning from GHC saying that the *"pattern matches are non-exhaustive"*.
+5. Anyway, if you've used `-Wall` like I've suggested,
+   you'd get a warning from GHC saying that the *"pattern matches are non-exhaustive"*.
    This is because we did not cover all cases.
 So let's cover more cases:

 ```hs